AlaaErfan/Boston_house_price_predication/README.md

 # Boston_house_price_predication
+- my 3rd task as machine learning intern at sync interns
-This notebook code performs house price prediction using various regression models on the Boston House Price dataset.
+- This notebook code performs house price prediction using various regression models on the Boston House Price dataset.

 ## Dataset used